Our expert pergola ideas will help you create a covered arbor that adds privacy, shade and scent – a tantalising project for any garden.

 3. How will you use a pergola?

 Get the proportions right.
-‘Anything too small and it will feel claustrophobic, too large and it might dominate the space,’ says Katrina Kieffer-Wells MSGD.
-‘Consider what you want to do under the pergola and make sure you have enough space to do it.
+Katrina Kieffer-Wells has some advice to help you plan the right sized pergola ideas: ‘Consider what you want to do under the pergola and make sure you have enough space to do it.
 Measure any outdoor furniture you are planning to place within the structure and ensure that you allow enough room for people to move around comfortably.’

-Here, a shade garden has been transformed into a sun-baked seating area with scented climbers and hanging baskets brimming with colorful perennials.
+The Mediterranean-style garden space shown above has been transformed into a sun-baked seating area by incorporating beautiful patio planting ideas, with scented climbers and hanging baskets brimming with colorful perennials.

 4. Go for a shady pergola idea

-Although the dream of catching some rays while cooking outdoors sounds good, it’s much more practical and comfortable to include some shade.
+Although the dream of catching some rays while cooking outdoors sounds good, it’s much more practical and comfortable to use a pergola to include some garden shade ideas in an outdoor kitchen space.

-‘If you garden doesn’t have a covered spot that offers protection from the sun, you can create a pergola and grow wisteria and wives that will provide beautiful dappled light and relief from the heat,’ says Wayne Cocker, director, South Hams Fencing and Landscaping.
+‘If your garden doesn’t have a covered spot that offers protection from the sun, you can create a shaded pergola, or grow wisteria and wives up your pergola to provide beautiful dappled light and relief from the heat,’ says Wayne Cocker, director of South Hams Fencing and Landscaping.

-5. Use a pergola to create a 'zone' in your garden
+5. Use pergola ideas to create a 'zone' in your garden

 ‘Pergolas are often places to retreat to, so site them somewhere you will enjoy sitting and where it will not be detrimental to neighbor’s views,’ adds garden designer Kate Gould.